 Fiscal year 1996-1997 data was unavailable from the NPDB for Nova Scotia and was estimated using growth rates in the population by age and sex applied to the 1995-1996 fee-for-service data from the NPDB.
 Data for 1995-1996 was also unavailable from the NPDB for New Brunswick.
 Similar to Nova Scotia, it was estimated using growth rates in the population by age and sex applied to 1994-1995 fee-for-service data from the NPDB.
-Yukon fee-for-service data from 1995-1996 onward was used to estimate the Northwest Territories by applying Yukon fee-for-service per capita spending by age and sex to the Northwest Territories population for 1995-1996 onward.
-Similar to the Northwest Territories, Nunavut for 1999-2000 onward was estimated using Yukon data.
+Yukon fee-for-service data from 1995-1996 onward was used to estimate the Northwest Territories by applying Yukon fee-for-service per capita spending by age and sex to the Northwest Territories, Nunavut for 1999-2000 onward was estimated using Yukon data.
 Data was collected in fiscal year and converted to calendar year (see Calculation methods).